 - Would like to see more export formats

 SysWard is a good choice for enterprises that want a simple patch management tool with a low price tag.
 The software is available for free for up to two agents.
-If you need more, you can purchase a paid plan starting at $12.50 (£9.57) per month for up to five servers.
+If you need more, you can purchase a paid plan starting at $2.50 (£1.89) per agent per month.
 You can download the program for free.

 Choosing a patch management tool for Linux: Reporting is a Must!